learn-co-curriculum/swift-functions/README.md

 ##### Namespace Errors

-It's important to note that attempting to use a function's name to name an instance will produce an error.
-If we attempt to capture the return of `heyIOS()` into an instance named `heyIOS`, the compiler will complain:
+It's important to note that attempting to use a function's name to name a variable will produce an error.
+If we attempt to capture the return of `heyIOS()` into a variable named `heyIOS`, the compiler will complain:

 ```swift
 func heyIOS() -> String {